 Tellurium: Features a light projecting Sun at the center of an orbiting arm that holds a model of the Earth rotating correctly on its axis as well as the Moon accurately depicted in its tiled orbit.

 Program participants observe and/or interact with these tools throughout the program, recording discoveries about the Sun, planets, their motions, the phases of the Moon, the passage of days and seasons, the movements of eclipses, etc. in their special Solar System Passport book.
-Participants can also listen to then try their hand at creating their own eclipse myths.

 Click on any photo to learn more about a device.
 Use the arrows at the left and right to move to different photos or simply allow the photos to scroll automatically.